Particular/docs.particular.net/servicecontrol/how.md

 ServiceControl is a background process that will collect and store data and make it available via an HTTP API to ServicePulse and ServiceControl.

+> [!NOTE]
-NOTE: The ServiceControl HTTP API may change at any time.
+> The ServiceControl HTTP API may change at any time.
 It is designed for use by ServicePulse and ServiceInsight only.
 The use of this HTTP API for other purposes is not supported.

 ## How ServiceControl receives data